 This 1930’s Queenslander home was in need of an update and required layout changes to meet the changing needs of our clients.
-Frampton Builders was engaged to create a new floor plan, and expand the master bedroom to create a walk-in-wardrobe and updated ensuite.
+Frampton Builders was engaged to create a new floor plan, and expand the master bedroom to create a walk-in-wardrobe and updated en suite bathroom.

 The original layout felt very enclosed due to two main walls that separated the kitchen and lounge areas.
-These walls were knocked down to create an open plan living area that has a cavity slider between the living and new dining areas to open the home up for entertaining.
+These walls were removed to create an open plan living area with a cavity slider between the living and new dining areas opening up the home for entertaining.